smgrv123/diced-docs/pitch deck/Pitch Deck - Structure.md

   - Subscription model overview including potential margins.
   - Revenue streams: Direct sales, subscriptions, partnerships.

+## Cost Structure (Anticipated Costs and expenses)
+- **use case**: explaining the breakdown of all the major costs
+- **Content**
+	- Pie chart containing all the major costs that are going to be incured

 ### Go-to-Market Strategy

 - **Use Case:** Outline how Freshana plans to reach and acquire customers.